FilipeHenrique/Rick-and-Morty-Wiki/README.md

 Project built with [Next.js](https://nextjs.org/) as a practice with the [Rick and Morty API](https://rickandmortyapi.com) aiming to build a Rick and Morty Wiki.

-This project was deploayed at [Vercel](https://vercel.com) and can be accesed by clicking [here]().
+This project was deploayed at [Vercel](https://vercel.com) and can be accesed by clicking [here](https://rick-and-morty-wiki-chi.vercel.app).

-The first page consists into a list with pagination of all the characters from the series, including a search functionality that searches globally for a character independent of the page he is located.
+The first page consists into a list with pagination of all the characters from the series, including a search feature that searches globally for a character independent of the page he is located.

-There is also a functionality of adding a character to favourites, which uses localstorage to keep track of the data in your browser.
+There is also a feature of adding a character to favourites, which uses localstorage to keep track of the data in your browser.

 ![Characters List](./readme_assets/homepage.png)